-We own numerous U.S. patents and related international patents for Vaprisol.
+We have numerous U.S. patents and related international patents for Vaprisol.
 These patents were acquired in our February 2014 acquisition of certain product rights, intellectual property and related assets of Vaprisol from Astellas.
-The primary patent is U.S. Patent No. 5,723,606 (the "606 Vaprisol Patent") which includes composition of matter claims that encompass the Vaprisol formulation as well as methods for the intravenous treatment of patients with euvolemic hyponatremia.
-The 606 Vaprisol Patent is listed in the FDA Orange Book and expires in December 2019.
+The primary patent is U.S. Patent number 5,723,606 (the "606 Vaprisol Patent") which includes composition of matter claims that encompass the Vaprisol formulation as well as methods for the intravenous treatment of patients with euvolemic hyponatremia.
+The 606 Vaprisol Patent is listed in the FDA Orange Book and is scheduled to expire in December 2019.